kontent-ai/sample-app-next-js/README.md

     ```

 🎉 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+> If you want to use your app inside [web spotlight](https://kontent.ai/features/webspotlight/), you will need to run the project under the `https` scheme.
+> To do that you can use a proxy like [Ngrok](https://ngrok.com/) or [write you own server](https://github.com/vercel/next.js/tree/canary/examples/custom-server).

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

 > By default, the content is loaded from a shared Kontent.ai project.
-If you want to use your own clone of the project so that you can customize it and experiment with Kontent, continue to the next section.
+> If you want to use your own clone of the project so that you can customize it and experiment with Kontent, change the relevant settings in your `.env.local` file.

 To generate new models from Kontent.ai data, just run `npm run generateModels`.
 Make sure you have environment variables filled in properly.

+> The app contains code to dynamically handle different Kontent.ai projects (e.g. the environment route prefix).
+> You don't need it when using single project and can ignore this as you won't need this for most of your applications.

 ## Create your own data source project in Kontent.ai